Ephedra (medicine): Ritual use of Ephedra

 The Rigveda is one of the four oldest and most sacred collections of stories in Hinduism.
 In the Rigveda soma is a drink consumed by two of the main gods; Agni and Indra.
-In the texts the drink helped the gods in battle by strengthening them physically.
+In the texts, the drink helped the gods in battle by strengthening them physically.
 Because of this, soma was given and consumed by warriors before wartime or a battle.
 The drink was supposed to give the warriors strength and luck in the upcoming conflict.
 Immortality is also a quality associated with soma due to it being a drink of the divine.
 At religious ceremonies the drink was consumed to give consumers longevity in life.
 At birth the drink was also given to the babies for these same reasons.

-In Zoroastrianism the drink is called haoma and has similar uses.
+In Zoroastrianism, the drink is called haoma and has similar uses.
 Just like in Hinduism, the drink was related to immortality and long life.
 Haoma was the first thing newborns drank.
 This assured the child would be healthy and live a long life.
-The drink was also administered to people close to death to resurrect them back into good health.
+The drink was also administered to people close to death to revive them back into good health.

 The physical appearance of Ephedra is also a reason it is believed to be the soma plant.
-According to the Vedic text Rigveda, the plant composing soma is shaped like an arrow.
+According to the Vedic text Rigveda, the plant comprising soma is shaped like an arrow.
 Ephedra sinica is a gymnosperm that forms stalks with buds on the end.
-It is easy to see how this shape could be described like an arrow.
+It is easy to see how this shape could be described as an arrow.
 Another text refers to soma as a twig, which is much like Ephedra sinica when it is dried out.